nilsfriess/MultigridMC/README.md

 The code requires the [Eigen library](https://eigen.tuxfamily.org/index.php?title=Main_Page).

 ## Building the code
-To compile, change to the `src` directory and run
+To compile, create a new directory called `build`.
+Change to this directory and run

 ```
 cmake ..